8 Heads in a Duffel Bag: Production

 In April 1993, it was announced Tom Schulman would write an original idea for Caravan Pictures that would serve as his directorial debut.
+Will Smith was originally offered the role of Ernie for $10 million, but turned down the project after his manager James Lassiter advised him not to take the deal.
+The role was later given to David Spade.

+Part of the finance came from the Rank Organisation.

 Reception

 Box office

-The film was a box office disappointment, earning a total of $4 million worldwide against a production budget of $3 million.
+The film was a box office disappointment, earning a total of $4 million worldwide against a production budget of $22 million.

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 10% based on 20 reviews, with an average rating of 4/10.
+On Rotten Tomatoes, the film holds an approval rating of 7% based on 29 reviews, with an average rating of 4.1/10.
 On Metacritic, the film has a weighted average score of 15 out of 100 based on reviews from 17 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Leonard Klady of Variety wrote: "There's a germ of a very funny idea in "8 Heads in a Duffel Bag" that extends well beyond its offbeat title.
 But pic's amusing premise is undone by lackluster direction, a script unwilling to go the limit of its bizarre central idea and some botched casting."
 Klady does have some praise for the makeup work creating the severed heads from the title.
 Rita Kempley of The Washington Post called it "Sheer torture, the very definition of unfunniness itself."

-Entertainment Weekly's Bruce Fretts gave the film a rating of 'F' and further stating that it "aims for dark farce but ends up playing more like Weekend at Bernie's VIII".
+Entertainment Weekly's Bruce Fretts gave the film a rating of 'F' and further stated that it "aims for dark farce but ends up playing more like Weekend at Bernie's VIII".

 Roger Ebert of the Chicago Sun-Times gave the film two out of four stars and praised Pesci's performance, saying "he's funny every moment he's on the screen".
 Ebert says the film "takes a lot of chances, and if they'd all worked it might have been a great comedy".